SEI-R-2-22/u1_lesson_intro_CSS/README.md

 ## Recap

 In this lesson we touched on the basics of CSS.
 We linked our stylesheet and implemented some styling to our HTML.

+There are easily hundreds of different functions we can do with our CSS.
+Some, like Keyframe Animations or Filters, are relatively new.
+There are new properties being developed all of the time.
+Like our HTML elements and Terminal commands, we do not expect you to memorize and fully understand every single one of these, but as we continue on in this class, we want you to take note of which commands you are using the most, which ones you find the most interesting, and any new ones you find interesting and want to show off.

 ## Resources